 How it works →Write in one language.
 Rasepi uses DeepL to translate into 40+ other languages and only re-translates the sections that have been changed.
 Your global teams stay in sync within seconds of every change.

-The Content Quality Dashboard shows each document’s trust score, the signals behind it, and how recency affects search and AI rankings.
+How it works →The Content Quality Dashboard shows each document’s trust score, the signals behind it, and how recency affects search and AI rankings.
 Sort by recency, filter by team, and identify documents that need attention before anyone reads outdated content.

 When someone saves a document, Rasepi detects which sections have changed and sends only those to DeepL for translation.
 Everything else stays the same.
 Your global teams see the change within seconds.